-Dr. Lu Hu joined the University of Montana as an assistant professor in January 2017.
-Before UM, Lu obtained his Ph.D at the University of Minnesota in 2014, and then completed postdoc training at Harvard University.
+Dr. Lu Hu joined the University of Montana as an assistant professor in 2017.
+Before UM, Lu obtained his Ph.D. at the University of Minnesota in 2014, and then completed postdoc training at Harvard University.
 He went to college in Beijing and experienced serious air pollution issues.
 Since then he has determined to study atmospheric chemistry and contribute scientific knowledge for people to achieve and breathe clean air.

 Postdoctoral: Harvard University

 Dr. Hu's group is a joint experimental and modeling research program studying atmospheric organic chemistry and air pollution.
 The overarching goal is to improve understanding of the chemical composition of the atmosphere and how it is influenced by human activities and natural processes.
-His research group uses a combination of field observations, satellite data, and atmospheric modeling to investigate the origins, chemistry, and transport of key air pollutants such as ozone (O3) and particulate matter (PM), and their implications for air quality and climate locally and globally.
-Current projects focus global tropospheric ozone budgets, long-term changes of trace gases in the atmosphere, land-atmosphere exchange of organic carbon.
-More information can be found at his group website at hs.umt.edu/luhu/.
+His research group uses a combination of field observations, satellite data, and atmospheric modeling to investigate the origins, chemistry, and transport of volatile organic compounds (VOCs), and their implications for air quality and climate locally and globally.
+Current projects focus on global tropospheric ozone budgets, long-term changes of trace gases in the atmosphere, land-atmosphere exchange of organic carbon.
+More information can be found on his group website at hs.umt.edu/luhu/.

 - Emission and chemistry of wildfires

 - Factors controlling global tropospheric ozone

 - Atmospheric chemistry and biogenic VOCs in the changing Arctic

 Dr. Hu’s group is currently setting up supercomputing capabilities at National Center Atmospheric Research’s Cheyenne high-performance cluster, for big data analysis and global chemical transport modeling.
 The initial modeling project is to study the impacts of oil and gas activities over the U.S. on the ambient air toxics levels such as benzene, a known carcinogen.